FAQs

 This program provides home and community-based services to people who are 21 years old or older with disabilities as a cost-effective alternative to living in a nursing home.
 Learn more about Star-Plus here.

-Social Determinants of Health are the conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
-A MAC Navigator will meet with a MAC Member to complete the SDOH assessment at the initial visit to determine if there is an area of need in any of those environments and develop an individualized MAC Care Plan to help a MAC Member/Family address all
+Non-Medical Drivers of Health (NMDOH) are the conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
+A MAC Navigator will meet with a MAC Member to complete the NMDOH assessment at the initial visit to determine if there is an area of need in any of those environments and develop an individualized MAC Care Plan to help a MAC Member/Family address all

 We brought together organizations that provide these services in a model in which everyone is communicating.
-Community organizations with a presence at The MAC at Morgan’s Wonderland consist of four service homes: Medical Home, Therapy Home, Community Support Services and Navigation System.
-Bringing everyone together allows for all partners to derive synergies from working together with other MAC Partners, all through The MAC at Morgan’s Wonderland™ Navigation System
+Community organizations with a presence at Morgan’s Multi-Assistance Center (MAC) consist of four service homes: Medical Home, Therapy Home, Community Support Services and Navigation System.
+Bringing everyone together allows for all partners to derive synergies from working together with other MAC Partners, all through Morgan’s Multi-Assistance Center (MAC)™ Navigation System Meet The MACers

-The MAC at Morgan’s Wonderland™ Navigation System (MAC NAV System) and follow-up will be accomplished through an innovative and integrated electronic platform that connects all appropriate providers (community organizations/providers).
+Morgan’s Multi-Assistance Center (MAC)™ Navigation System (MACNav™) and follow-up will be accomplished through an innovative and integrated electronic platform that connects all appropriate providers (community organizations/providers).
 This will result in tracking and coordination of connections, referrals, and follow-up.
 Meet The MACers

 Barrier-free environments for people of all ages and abilities.
 Everyone has the same opportunity to be included and participate intentionally in their community.
 A community should provide environments for people of all abilities where they are set up for mobility, access, and success.
 Environments should include adaptations and accommodations which blend in seamlessly to the surroundings and never attract unnecessary attention to their use or existence.